bytewax/bytewax/docs/guide/concepts/workers-parallelization.md

 individual threads within.
 A **cluster** is a set of processes that have been configured to collaborate on running a dataflow.

-Bytewax's execution model uses identical workers.
-Workers execute all steps (including input and output) in a dataflow and automatically trade data to ensure the semantics of the operators.
-If a dataflow is run on multiple processes, there will be a slight overhead due to pickling and network communication whenever items must be moved between workers, but it will allow you to paralellize some work for higher throughput.
-See <project:#xref-stateful-operators> and the {py:obj}`~bytewax.operators.redistribute` operator for more information.
+If a dataflow is run on multiple processes, there will be a slight overhead due to pickling and network communication whenever items must be moved between workers, but it will allow you to parallelize some work for higher throughput.
+See <project:#xref-operator-execution> and the {py:obj}`~bytewax.operators.redistribute` operator for more information.

 ## Run Script